Anglo American evaluates desalination project with Codelco and Mitsui for copper mines in Chile

 Anglo American Plc, which has faced in Chile a drought of years that does not let up, is considering developing a desalination project in association with the state Codelcothe Japanese Mitsui & Co. and a local water company.

-The proposal involves building a plant on the coast of the Valparaíso region that would produce drinking water for residents in exchange for access to wastewater that could be used in the mines, Anglo Chile manager Aaron Puna said.
+The proposal involves building a plant on the coast of the Valparaíso region that would produce drinking water for residents in exchange for access to wastewater that might be used in the mines, Anglo Chile manager Aaron Puna said.

 All roads lead to desalinationPuna said in an interview from London on Monday.
 “We would expect to have something firm on that in the next 12 months.”